-Transfer students must meet current Program of Nursing academic requirements as part of the admission process.
-Qualified students may petition for advancement.
+Transfer or change of major students must meet current Program of Nursing academic requirements as part of the admission process (minimum 2.75 cumulative GPA).
+Qualified students may petition for advancement on a space-available basis.

 ADMISSION TO TEACHER EDUCATION